 Size: (sheet) 22.6 x 31 cm; (plate) 17.6 x 25.6 cm; (image borderline) 16.5 x 25.3 cm.

 Numbered on plate below the image borderline in the lower corners: (left) “9”; (right) “29”.

 Lettered on plate below the image borderline with four lines of Latin in two columns: “Diclynne dilecta comes .../ ...// …/ …in axe lacat.”

 State ii (of ii) with the addition of the plate number.

 TIB 3 (3).
 59 (107) (Walter L Strauss [ed.]
 1980, “The Illustrated Bartsch: Netherlandish Artists: Hendrik Goltzius”, vol. 3, p.
 327, cat. no. 59 (107); New Hollstein Dutch 560-2(2).

 The British Museum offers the following description of this print:

 “Plate 29: Landscape with Callisto as a bear on a river-bank at right, her son Arcas standing at left and pointing an arrow at her in order to kill her; after Hendrik Goltzius” (https://www.britishmuseum.org/collection/object/P_1947-0412-3-29).

 See also the description of this print offered by the Rijksmuseum:

-I am selling this stunning, lifetime impression of a print that is very seldom seen on the market for the total cost of AU$460 (currently US$311.80/EUR281.43/GBP257.92 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this very beautiful engraving in a remarkably good condition considering its considerable age from Goltzius’ workshop, for the total cost of AU$340 (currently US$263.39/EUR219.88/GBP191.07 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).